_content: add blog post and new fuzzing tutorial

 ```

-Now that the code is running, it’s time to test it.
+Now that the code is running, its time to test it.

 ## Add a unit test {#unit_test}